irias/bolong/README.md

 Each file starts with a 32 byte salt.
 Followed by data in the DARE format (Data at Rest, see https://github.com/minio/sio).

-Backups, and the file names are named after the time they were initiated.
+Backups, and the file names are named after the time they were initiated (in UTC).
 A backup name has the form YYYYMMDD-hhmmdd.
 The file names have ".data" and either ".index.full" or ".index.incr" appended.

 # License